gavin17s/iodoiodon/README.md

-# rps7
+# iodoiodon

-Really basic rock paper scissors game in python.
+RPS with AI

-Todo: Implement AI
+Still a major work in progress.